Mercury-HPC/Mercury-HPC.github.io/documentation.md

 {% endhighlight %}

-In some cases, one may want to call `HG_Progress()` then `HG_Trigger()` or have their execution in parallel by using separate threads.
+In some cases, one may want to call `HG_Progress()` then `HG_Trigger()` or have them execute in parallel by using separate threads.

 ## Bulk Layer